lubianat/what_is_a_cell_type/README.md

 type listed is presumed to represent a mature, fully differentiated entity (cells are terminally differentiated) and that these cells have a stable differentiation*.
 These cell types are organized under 34 terminal artificial classification categories *(designated A to HH)*.
 Considers cell types *mutable biological units, comparable with species and genes*.

-They discuss cell-type catalogs throughout the second half of the XX century, specially Rodieck & Brening, 1983, but go as further as to discuss Schwann's seminal categorization of cells around 1839.
+They discuss cell-type catalogs throughout the second half of the XX century, especially Rodieck & Brening, 1983, but go as far as to discuss Schwann's seminal categorization of cells around 1839.
 Mentions briefly that the "analogy between cell types and organisms is not only convenient but practical".
 The Table 1.
-Pathways to cell type diversity is quite interesting, considering normal development, but also transdifferentiation and metaplasia, topics that are sometimes left aside.
+Pathways to cell type diversity are quite interesting, considering normal development, but also transdifferentiation and metaplasia, topics that are sometimes left aside.